wamorkart/wamorkart.github.io/_pages/about.md

 ---

 Hello!
-I’m a particle physicist and a postdoctoral researcher at the University of California, Berekeley and a part of the <a href="https://www.physics.lbl.gov/machinelearning/">Machine Learning for Fundamental Physics group</a> at Lawrence National Laboratory.
-I perform my research in <a href="https://nachmangroup.github.io/index.html">Dr. Benjamin Nachman's group</a>.
+I’m a particle physicist and a postdoctoral researcher at Stanford University.

 I am interested in developing and applying machine learning techniques and tools to make new discoveries in particle physics and improve our understanding of the fundamental nature of our universe.
 As a member of the ATLAS collaboration, I work on developing and implementing machine learning methods to study data from the ATLAS experiment at the Large Hadron Collider.